GaGalHere/ClassProject/README.md

 the column names for the character strings ‘mean’ and ‘std’.
 19. A final data frame was created with the activity, subject and measurement data associated with mean and standard deviation.
 Dim: 10299 x 83
 20. The activity number, 1 to 6, was replaced with its character equivalent based on the contents of activity_labels.txt.
 21. Calculate the averages of each measurement variable for each activity and subject.
 This was done using the aggregate function and grouping first by activity then by subject.
-Dim: 180 x 84.
+Three fields were then removed which were redundant fields after running the aggregate function.
+Dim: 180 x 81.
-22. The resulting data frame was called table_means in R_studio.
+22. The resulting data frame was called table_meansfinal in R_studio.
 The data frame was written as a text file projdata.txt and was uploaded to GitHub.